cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

     # Measure the resources used by tasks, but do not terminate tasks that go above
     # declared resources:
     m.enable_monitoring(watchdog=False)

+    # Measure the resources used by tasks, but do not terminate tasks that go
+    # above declared resources, and generate a time series per task.
+These time
+    # series are written to the logs directory `vine-logs/time-series`.
+    # Use with caution, as time series for long running tasks may be in the
+    # order of gigabytes.
+    vine_enable_monitoring(m,watchdog=False,time_series=True)
     ```

 === "C"
     ```C
-    # Measure the resources used by tasks, and terminate tasks that go above their
+    /* Measure the resources used by tasks, and terminate tasks that go above their
-    # resources:
+    resources: */
+    vine_enable_monitoring(m,1,0)

+    /* Measure the resources used by tasks, but do not terminate tasks that go above declared resources: */
     vine_enable_monitoring(m,0,0)

-    # Measure the resources used by tasks, but do not terminate tasks that go above
+    /* Measure the resources used by tasks, but do not terminate tasks that go above # declared resources, and generate a time series per task.
+These time series are written to the logs directory `vine-logs/time-series`.
-    # declared resources:
+    Use with caution, as time series for long running tasks may be in the order of gigabytes. */
     vine_enable_monitoring(m,0,1)
     ```